"PEOPLE BEFORE POLITICS."

 — Elyse W. Pervis (Brent's grandmother)

-What comes next must be shaped by the real lives of the people who call Northwest Georgia home, not by the noise coming out of Washington.
+What comes next must be shaped by the real lives of the people who call GA-11 home, not by the noise coming out of Washington.
 If you share that belief, your voice and your involvement matter.

 Whether it’s sharing updates with friends, helping with meet‑and‑greet events, phone banking, or simply staying informed, your support matters.
 Contact us!

-If you have questions or ideas about the future of Northwest Georgia, feel free to reach out using the form.
-Brent is in the exploratory stage and listening to as many voices as possible before making any decisions about a campaign.
+If you have questions or ideas about the future of Georgia’s 11th Congressional District (GA-11), feel free to reach out using the form.
+Brent is in the exploratory phase and listening to as many voices as possible before making any decisions about a campaign.

 Phone: 678-446-4558 Email: media@brentclark.org